 BY: T. Franklin Murphy | March 2015

 Relationship insecurity haunts new relationships.
 We cannot control others, forcing them to soothe our pains.
 Some partners will be toxic or incapable of providing the care we need.
 The best we can do is identify our own weaknesses and begin the work.

 The elderly couple holding hands, young lovers oblivious to the world, a spouse sitting in the hospital supporting her critically ill husband—glimpses of love that softens our hearts.
 We see the kindness and caring, passionately hoping to experience the same.
-Many couples succeed, connecting with intimacy, establishing life friendships, and enjoying the fairytale ending.
-But we also know marriages, commitments and friendship fail.
+Many couples succeed, connecting with intimacy, establishing life friendships, and enjoying the fairy tale ending.
+But we also know marriages, commitments and friendship sometimes fail.
 We are social creatures.
 Science theorizes that the complexity of human interaction (reading of emotions, cooperation, etc.…) drove the rapid development of the human brain.
-Relationships require complex processing of dynamic and quick flowing information, too much awkwardness and we are shunned, too much confidence and we are excluded.
+Relationships require complex processing of dynamic and quick flowing information, with too much awkwardness and we are shunned, with too much confidence and we are excluded.

 Unrealistically expectations cloud the goodness in the present.
 Fantasy dulls reality.
 Partners fail to compete when they rival against the bright glitter of fantasy.
 The reality of connection loses sparkle next to the colorful rainbows of dreams.
 The impassable gulf between reality and fantasy invites discouragement, disappointment, anger, and sadness.
 Real life must be contended with, not dreamed away.
 Real answers to real problems, seeing the immediate steps to take today, not some saving grace that will swoop down and save us from the realities.